 It's a valid argument, and - depending on what p is, it could be sound.
 If p="New York City is the capital of New York", then the argument is unsound.
 If p="Albany is the capital of New York", then it is both valid and sound.
-Neither arguments with contradictory premises and tautologous conclusions have been struck out as "bad logic" nor have arguments with both logically equivalent premises and conclusions been struck out.
+Neither arguments with contradictory premises nor tautologous conclusions have been struck-out as "bad logic".
+Arguments with both logically equivalent premises and conclusions have not been struck-out - either.

-Suppose that someone handed you a paper with "(b->r) / (-r->-b)" on the first line and its truth-table on the second line.
-If he put his hand over the "(b->r) / (-r->-b)" line and ordered you to determine via inspection of the truth-table, whether or not the right side (the conclusion) follows from the left side (the premise).
-There is only one answer: it would be self-contradictory to affirm the left-hand side, yet deny the right - because the corresponding truth-table produces a tautology - a logical truth.
+Suppose that a professor of logic handed you a paper with "(b->r) / (-r->-b)" on the first line and its truth-table on the second line.
+If he put his hand over the "(b->r) / (-r->-b)" line and ordered you to determine via inspection of the truth-table, whether or not the right side (the conclusion) follows from the left side (the premise), there's only one answer: it would be self-contradictory to affirm the left-hand side, yet deny the right - because the corresponding truth-table produces a tautology - a logical truth.

 As Wittgenstein remarked: "In logic, there are no surprises.", and it should come as no surprise that "(b->r) / (-r->-b)" - a logical truth - is an argument.

 In first-order predicate calculus, Phryne's argument can be translated as: